SalaniUNITN/SAB-INGEGNERIASW2/README.md

 Clone the repository using git clone https://github.com/SalaniUNITN/SAB-INGEGNERIASW2.git.
 Then from terminal type:
-cd Assignments/AppFatturazione/ # to go into the app directory bundle install: to install all the gems NEEDED FROM THIS APP rails db:migrate:to create the db and execute all the migrations rails server: to launch the webserver and to be able to run our app in your browser(http://localhost:3000/ Now you are ready to go you just need to USE THE WEBSITE
+cd Assignments/AppFatturazione/ # to go into the app directory.
+Bundle install: to install all the gems NEEDED FROM THIS APP. rails db:migrate:to create the db and execute all the migrations rails server: to launch the webserver and to be able to run our app in your browser(http://localhost:3000/).
+Now you are ready to go you just need to USE THE WEBSITE

 ## HOW TO USE THE APPLICATION